Buddhist Philosophy 14: Buddhism & Wittgenstein

 As Wittgenstein was completing his undergraduate education, the Wright brothers successfully flew their motorized glider.
 They telegraphed the US Army to tell them the news, but the Army refused to believe them for another three years.
 Wittgenstein began studying in Berlin to become an engineer with an interest in flight, but after failing in his attempt to build a better propeller, he began studying mathematical theory and philosophy of mathematics, becoming entranced with the Logical Positivism of Frege and Russell.

 Wittgenstein, an eccentric and difficult personality, was never fully comfortable at Cambridge and often got into disagreements with Russell, threatening to leave many times before fleeing to Norway where he finished his Tractatus.
 He tried to get it published, but no one would take it, so Russell intervened back in Cambridge, wrote an introduction to it and had it published.
 Wittgenstein read the introduction and realized Russell had greatly misunderstood his work.
 Believing that his Tractatus had solved all the problems of Logic, Wittgenstein left Russell and Cambridge again and went to be a school teacher in Austria.
 He gave away his portion of the family fortune, anonymously to writers but also to his rich family saying, “They won’t be corrupted by it”.
-He left the school after a short while, became a gardener’s assistant, and then his sister had him design her a house.
+Recall that the Buddha was a similarly privileged son who left it all behind.
+Wittgenstein left the school after a short while, became a gardener’s assistant, and then his sister had him design her a horribly modern house.

 While finishing the house, he was contacted by members of the Vienna Circle, Positivists who hoped that Wittgenstein’s Tractatus could give a solid foundation for science and logic.
 Realizing that they had misunderstood his work much like Russell, Wittgenstein became increasingly disgusted.
 He began to realize that there were fundamental problems with his Tractatus and truth tables, and got into intense arguments with the Vienna Circle members, at one point turning his back on his guests and reading Tagore, an Indian transcendental poet, out loud until they left.
 For the rest of his life, Wittgenstein thought the Logical Positivists misunderstood his Tractatus.